belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Data taking: The detector
 -------------------------

 If you are reading this manual, you are probably already at least partially familiar with the general layout of the BelleII experiment.
 However, before moving on, let's very quicly review its structure.
 Belle II has several sub-system, each one dedicate to a specific task: reconstructiong the trajectory of charged track, reconstruct the energy of photons, identify the particle type, identify muons and reconstruct long-living hadrons.
 Of course some systems can be used for multiple purposes: the ECL is mainly intended as a device to recontruct photons, but is also used to identify electrons and hadrons.

 * Beam Pipe
-  The beam pipe itself is not an anctive part of the detector, but plays the crucial role of separating the detectro from the interaction region, which is located in the low-pressure vacuum of the superKEKB rings.
-It is a cilindrical pipe designed to be as think as possible in order to minimize the particle's energy loss in it,but it also assolves the scope of absorbing part of the soft X-rays emitted by the beams, that rapresent a major source of noise for the innermost detector, the PXD.
+  The beam pipe itself is not an anctive part of the detector, but plays the crucial role of separating the detector from the interaction region, which is located in the low-pressure vacuum of the superKEKB rings.
+It is a cilindrical pipe designed to be as think as possible in order to minimize the particle's energy loss in it, but it also assolves the scope of absorbing part of the soft X-rays emitted by the beams, that rapresent a major source of noise for the innermost detector, the PXD.

 * PXD
   The first active system met by the particles that are emerging form the IP is the PiXel Detector (PXD)